Applications for the 2019-20 English Language Assistants programme are open now.

 If you receive a positive trace on your International Child Protection Certificate, even for an offence expunged from your record, you are unlikely to be granted a visa for Chile.

 Where can I go?

+Around 45 posts are available in Chile each year.
 The locations of posts in Chile vary from year to year.
-Examples of recent allocations are available in the 'Supplementary Information' document.
+Examples of recent allocations are available in the 'supplementary information' document.

 You may state a preference in your application.
-However, we cannot guarantee that you will be placed in your prefered town/area.
-Be prepared therefore to accept a post wherever you are allocated.
+However, we cannot guarantee that you will be placed in your preferred town/area.
+Therefore be prepared to accept a post wherever you are allocated.

 How much will I be paid?

-The average monthly allowance in previous years has been around 398.000 Chilean Pesos, and we expect this to be similar for 2018-19.
+The average monthly allowance in previous years has been around CLP 412,000 and we expect this to be similar for 2019-20.

-- April: You will find out whether you have passed the assessment days by mid-April.
+- April: applicants find out whether they have passed the assessment stage.

-- June: You will find out whether you have been offered a post or placed on a waiting list.
+- June: applicants find out whether or not they have been allocated to a country.
+Some may be placed on a waiting list.

 Will there be an induction course?